mihcaelcaplan/mihcaelcaplan.github.io/about.md

 I'm currently looking for a job! (check out my [resume](/assets/resume.pdf)).

-Please contact me if you think that's the right thing to do!
-I like talking to people, and I'd love to hear about what you are up to:
+Please contact me if you want to chat about anything!
+I love talking to people, and I'd love to hear about what you are up to:

 [michael_caplan@brown.edu](mailto:michael_caplan@brown.edu)